llamdodev/backend-challenge/README.md

 - only the status can be edited for a build
 - once the status of a build is "success" or "error", it becomes immutable
 - this should update the underlying versions to the proper status

-# Guidelines

-- you should write the code in node 7.6+
-- favor a relational database
-- We should be able to run the code on our end in a few steps.
-Please provide a comprehensive README
-- We tend to pay attention to the organization of code
-- (bonus) Provide testing
-- (bonus) Provide a section of how you would deploy this code
-- (bonus) How would you handle the failure scenario for comparisons? (e.g. no PATCH request is ever received)